Flameis/CS362-Team3/Beaver_Botanica.md

 Multiple developers are needed to ensure that all features are implemented properly and in a reasonable time frame.
 Finlay has experience with developing and can contribute their knowledge and perspective to the technical implementation of the software.
 Technical documentation is also necessary, for the development team, users, and any developers who wish to work on this software in the future.
 Finlay has experience with technical writing from their classes and job.

 ### Jake Thompson - Developer
-We need many devolopers due to the timeline of the Project and the scope of what is needed to be implimented.
+We need many developers due to the timeline of the Project and the scope of what is needed to be implemented.
 Without developers nothing gets made.
 Jake has experience with developing database design and other skills needed for this project.

 ## Software Toolset